Colorado outlasts No. 24 Arizona State 34-31

 TEMPE, Ariz.
+(AP) — Colorado lost two of its best players in the first quarter and the attrition kept coming as one player after another went down.

+The Buffaloes rallied around those who were left and pulled a rare road victory.

-(AP) — Steven Montez threw for 337 yards and had three touchdown passes to Tony Brown, lifting Colorado to a 34-31 win over No. 24 Arizona State on Saturday night.
+Steven Montez threw for 337 yards and had three touchdown passes to Tony Brown, and Colorado beat a ranked road opponent team for the first time in 17 years with a 34-31 win over No. 24 Arizona State on Saturday night.

+“We were really confident in ourselves, no matter if we’re 1, 2, or 3s,” said Montez, who completed 23 of 30 passes.
+“We’re confident on everyone on that sideline.
+They can come in when their numbers’ called and perform at a high level and they did.”

 Arizona State (3-1, 0-1 Pac-12) won its first three games behind its defense, allowing 21 combined points.